Telehealth Billing Services in Minnesota

 Blue Cross Blue Shield of Minnesota processes the largest share of Minnesota commercial telehealth claims.
 We know their MN specific fee schedules, prior authorization requirements for telehealth procedures, and their appeal timelines when claims are denied.
 POS 02 reimburses at facility rates while POS 10 reimburses at non-facility rates — choosing incorrectly reduces reimbursement by 15-30%.

-Medical Assistance / MinnesotaCare Telehealth Billing
+Medical Assistance (Minnesota Medicaid) and MinnesotaCare Telehealth Billing

 Denial Prevention for Minnesota Telehealth